From LogFrame to Database - MEAL plan to Data model

 About this session

-During the first session of the series we will explore how a MEAL plan can be transformed into a comprehensive database.
-We will discuss the role of the data model and how the MEAL plan can be translated to a data model.
+During the first session of the series we explore how a MEAL plan can be transformed into a comprehensive database.
+We discuss the role of the data model and how the MEAL plan can be translated to a data model.

-In summary, we will cover:
+In summary, we cover:

 • Introduction to the project (FFPr) and Program (USDA)